jseale/autocomplete/README.md

 # autocomplete
 The autocomplete library provides functionality to run a server that allows for queries of user-generated text strings (prefixes) and returns up to five autocompletions.
 Ranking of autocompletions is based on the frequency of agent-generated message instances in a corpus of chat messages.
-The chat message data is not available in this repo.
+The chat message data and the server code are not available in this repo.

 ## Dependencies
 Conda 4.5.11<br />